pbs-assess/TTTworkshop/README.md

 Knowledge of LaTeX desirable, though Rmarkdown and pandoc may be introduced also.

+## Computer programs to be installed

+To be determined.

 ## Products

 Proceedings (Can.
 Tech.
 Rep.), which can hopefully be collaboratively written during the workshop as an example of efficiently producing a document.